TCE-Innovation/Subcontractor-Automation/docs/techSpecs/JavaScript/javascript.md

                 if (!editable.includes(el.internalName)) {
                     switch(internalName.substr(0, 2)) {
                         ...
-                        //The code here autofills the form with information.
+                        //The code here auto fills the form with information.
                         //Maybe that information might not match anything and the computer throws an error saying its location can't be found.
                         //Maybe somehow a user breaks the insertion using a character that was never accounted for.
                         ...
                 }
             } catch (err) {
-                //Whatever the error is, we can simply print it to the console and move on to finishe verything else. console.log(err);
+                //Whatever the error is, we can simply print it to the console and move on to finished verything else. console.log(err);
             }
 ```